What is DNA?

 DNA contains the genetic information that parents pass on to their children.
 Half of a person's DNA is received from their mother, and half is received from the father.
-Thus, DNA Testing is done to establish familial relationships.
+Thus, DNA test for paternity or DNA test for maternity is done to establish familial relationships.
 The genetic potential of an organism is carried in the base sequence of its DNA, according to the genetic code.
 Every nucleated cell in our bodies - from heart to skin, blood to bone - contains a complete set of our DNA.

 What is DNA Test?

 DNA testing is a powerful tool for identification and has many practical applications.
 Testing for similarities between DNA (deoxyribonucleic acid) samples from two people allows family relationships to be established - or disproved - to an extraordinarily high degree of certainty.
 A common use for a DNA test is to establish if a man is the biological father of a child, a paternity test.
 However, there are other uses for the science of DNA testing (also called genotyping), these include forensic analysis of human DNA samples, and tracking relationships amongst domesticated animals.
 People also prefer to get DNA test for unborn baby done in a certified lab.